Do you feel like you thrive in your workplace? Do you leave work feeling better than when you arrived?

 Transforming Lives for Good (100 Best Not-For-Profit Organisations To Work For)

 Children’s charity TLG recognises and rewards the contribution that its 70 staff make in helping to improve the lives of disadvantaged children and their families.
 The charity inspires and encourages a supportive team culture.
 Employees regularly receive praise and encouragement via email, text and regular one-to-one meetings.
-Outstanding contributions are celebrated at its annual award ceremony.
+Also, outstanding contributions are celebrated at its annual award ceremony.
 TLG also schedules three wellbeing days each year for its staff to relax, have fun and recharge their batteries.
 88% of employees are happy with their work / life balance and 94% of staff believe they can make a contribution to the growing charity’s success.

 How are you doing?